flengyel/Zettel/README.md

 A Zettel has three parts: a header, a body, and a footer.
 The header starts with an optional YAML header and includes a level 1 (H1) header with a timestamp ID and a title; a CONTEXT line that links to a Zettel that this Zettel continues or comments (or raises a question about) on an aspect of that Zettel (if there such a Zettel); and a list of hashtag keywords.
 This text is part of the body.
 Footnotes and endnotes become links within the body to other Zettels.
 That leaves the References section for the footer.
 The References section below can be omitted, generated with a reference manager such as Zotero and a YAML header [[20211118010533]] Zettel template v2.5; or added by hand, as below.

--   This Zettel format only applies to Zettlr 2.2.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10 and has not been used with other software.
+-   This Zettel format applies to [Zettlr 2.3.0](https://zettlr.com) + Pandoc 2.18 + MikTeX 21.2-x64 + [Zotero 6.0.9](https://www.zotero.org/support/changelog) + [BetterBibTex 6.7.15](https://retorque.re/zotero-better-bibtex/) under Windows 10 and has not been used with other software.
 -   Filenames have the format `ID.md` in my implementation, where the format of `ID` is defined in [0.1.0.22.0305.1829 ID Format](https://github.com/flengyel/Zettel/wiki/0.1.0.22.0305.1829-ID-Format).
 -   See [From Fleeting Notes to Project Notes - zettelkasten.de](https://zettelkasten.de/posts/concepts-sohnke-ahrens-explained/) for definitions of terms in (Ahrens 2017)